pn1616/amfoss_tasks/task-03/readme.md

 # Hello, World

-I did seven of the languages.
-I watched a basic intro video of each languages and used help from google to write the code.
-While doing Ruby and Go, I found it pretty similar to python.
-I didn't have time to study elixir and the other languages as i started late.
+I tried seven different programming languages.
+I watched basic introductory videos for each language and used Google for assistance while writing the code.
+While working with Ruby and Go, I noticed they were quite similar to Python.
+Unfortunately, I didn't have enough time to study Elixir and the other languages as I started late.